satya164/satya164.github.io/src/posts/001-automated-release-on-github-actions/page.md

 ![Release workflow](./release-workflow.png)

+> [!NOTE]
+> If you're publishing a new package, make sure to publish it from your local machine first.
+Trusted publishing only works for publishing new versions of existing packages.

 Instead of publishing on every commit, an alternative way could be to have the release workflow configured, and run the workflow manually from the **Actions** tab in the repository when a new release is needed.
 This can be done by using the `workflow_dispatch` event to the `on` section:

 ```yml title=".github/workflows/release.yml"